gdiminneapolis/html-320-stylin-with-sass-project-files/README.md

 "Y" and return.
 (There may be times when the watcher stops "watching" for some reason so you may need to do this.)

+## Working on the class files

+Open the project **folder** in your code editor.
+How this is done depends upon which editor you are using, but they can all do it.
+It's important you work from the *folder* instead of using Explorer or Finder to open individual files because it's too easy to lose track of where the files are in your system.

 ## Starting the First Exercise

 Each of the exercises we'll be on is a separate git branch.
 You will